Category:146 Disadvantaged Business Enterprise (DBE)

 220.127.116.11 Commercially Useful Function (CUF)

-An initial CUF review will be performed by the inspecting district This CUF review will cover all aspects of the DBE firm’s processes.
+An initial CUF review will be performed by the inspecting district.
+This CUF review will cover all aspects of the DBE firm’s processes.
 The CUF review will cover all material shipped by the DBE firm to any project for a 30-day period from the date performed.
-Subsequent CUF reviews will be conducted at 30-day intervals, if the DBE supplier has material that is delivered within that time frame.
+Subsequent CUF reviews will be conducted at 30-day intervals, regardless of whether the DBE supplier has material that is delivered within that time frame.
+This is to ensure a CUF is available for use at any time it is needed as DBE suppliers are frequently active on contracts across the state.
 The inspecting district of a DBE manufacturer or supplier will be responsible for performing CUF reviews at the required frequency.

 As part of the CUF manufacture / supplier review, the engineer completes a CUF form carefully verifying of all aspects of the DBE manufacturer or supplier’s process including manufacturing, handling and shipping, as applicable.
 The CUF form should be filled out with all pertinent information except for the Contract ID, Job No. and Prime Contractor fields, which are to be left blank.
 Completed CUF forms shall be filed in the Construction and Materials Division’s external SharePoint site.
 The file shall use standard file naming convention outlined in EPG 150.1.2 File Naming Convention.

 When a DBE manufacturer or supplier sends materials to a MoDOT project, the engineer shall verify the DBE firm and the shipping date.
 With this information, the engineer should go to the Construction and Materials Division’s External SharePoint site and select the CUF report that represents the manufacturer or supplier in the date range for the subject materials delivered.
-The engineer shall add the Contract ID, Job No. and Prime Contractor and save a copy of the completed CUF form to the pertinent contract folder in the Contract Information Archive folder on the V: Drive.
+The engineer shall add the Contract ID, Job No. and Prime Contractor and save a copy of the completed CUF form to the pertinent project document set of eProjects.

 146.3.3 DBE Trucking Companies